 The IRP is issued by the state where your company is located.
 The IRP fee varies from state to state and ranges from $1,500 - $2,000.

-International Fuel Tax Agreement (IFTA) Decal - $0
+7. International Fuel Tax Agreement (IFTA) Decal - $0

 The International Fuel Tax Agreement (IFTA) is a fuel license allowing companies to file quarterly fuel use tax returns based on the state the company is headquartered in.
+The IFTA includes a decal that must be applied to each truck and must remain current for each calendar year.

 To obtain an IFTA decal, apply through your state’s .gov website.
-There is no cost for obtaining an IFTA decal.
+There is no cost for an IFTA decal.

-BOC-3 Form - $20 - $40
+8. BOC-3 Form - $20-$40

 Form BOC-3 is a required part of the MC authority application process.